vijoy-sunil/EngineV2/Misc/Checklist.md

     by reference (vector),  if storing its address
 }
 ```
-- [ ] Constructor default initializes
+- [x] Constructor default initializes
 ```
 {
     info struct
     handle log object
+    dependency objs check for `nullptr`
     initializes all dep objs only
 }
 ```
-- [ ] Init info method initializes all the remaining vars
+- [x] Init info method initializes all the remaining vars
-- [ ] Init info method right afer constructor
+- [x] Init info method right afer constructor
-- [ ] Dependency objs check for `nullptr` in constructor
-- [ ] Destructor at the end of the file to destroy `new` objs created in constructor
+- [x] Destructor at the end of the file to destroy `new` objs created in constructor
-- [ ] Common methods
+- [x] Common methods
 ```
 {
     create